Ouphix/synchro-psychotherapies/steps.md

 ## Steps
 ### Description of the database
-#### Psychometric data
-Files were collected in [xls](https://en.wikipedia.org/wiki/Microsoft_Excel) format.
-They were imported via the [XLSToCSVConvertor.R](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Scripts/XLSToCSVConvertor.R) R script.
-It returns a dataINCANT.csv cvs file and a [dataCannabis.csv](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/psychometry/dataCannabis.csv) file.
-The evolution of this scores are plotted [here](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Reports/psychomet.pdf).

 #### Video Configurations
 ##### Spatial organisation
 In the first center, psychotherapy sessions consisted of filmed familial psychotherapies with 2 to 5 peoples organized in a circle.
 Two participants of the psychotherapy were filmed from the front.
-Another subject is filmed from the other side and is embedded in a window.
+Another subject is filmed from the other side.
+Its video is embedded in a window.
 We can notice the date displayed on the video.
 Sometimes, there is an overlap of different subject in the same place.

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/ExampleFrames/SampleSimpleFrame.png =350x)

+![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/DifferentConfigurations.jpeg)

-We can see that the configurations for the F1044 subject can be very different.
+In this barplot of the mean motion history for each subject for each video, we can see that the configurations of the participants involved for the F1044 subject can be very different between videos.
+There is between 2 and 3 participants.
+There is never the 4 participants involved.
+Sometimes, we don't have any information from the therapist because she isn't filmed.
 The patient is not very present in the therapy (compliance problem).
-Sometimes, we don't have any information from the therapist because she isn't filmed.
-![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/DifferentConfigurations.jpeg)

 When we sum up the data we get, we can see that the mother and the therapist are the most present participants.
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/AvailableData.jpeg)

+#### Psychometric data
+Files were collected in [xls](https://en.wikipedia.org/wiki/Microsoft_Excel) format.
+They were imported via the [XLSToCSVConvertor.R](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Scripts/XLSToCSVConvertor.R) R script.
+It returns a dataINCANT.csv csv file and a [dataCannabis.csv](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/psychometry/dataCannabis.csv) file.
+The evolutions of this scores are plotted [here](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Reports/psychomet.pdf).

+We can see that the evolution is very rarely clear and straightforward.
+We decided to select 4 subjects

+* F1002, patient, 3 videos
+* F1073, patient, 2 videos
+* F1069, patiente, 4 videos
+* F1101, patient, 3 videos

+All of them with the same therapist Mrs Bastard

 ##### Time organization
 Video length could were very different because it was necessary to reorganize them.